emmt/NuvuCameras.jl/README.md

   functions taking references of one or more returned values are wrapped so as to return these values.

-For code conversionor finding the relevant documentation, the C functions and corresponding Julia methods are listed [here](doc/conversion.md).
+For code conversion or finding the relevant documentation, the C functions and corresponding Julia methods are listed [here](doc/conversion.md).